Concord's Colonial Inn

-The inn has a connection with Henry David Thoreau, whose grandfather built its eastern section.
-It was inherited by Henry's father in 1801.
-Thoreau later stayed at the inn for two years while studying at Harvard University.

 Original properties

 Three of Concord's historic houses, formerly distinct from one another, were joined to form the current structure in 1897.

 Thoreau House

-The east section was built in 1716 by Colonel James Minot, grandfather of cabinetmaker Ammi White, who lived there.
-(White was involved in a controversy in 1775, when he attacked a wounded British soldier at the Old North Bridge with an axe, crushing his skull.
-It was later reported by passing British soldiers that he had been scalped and had his ears cut off.)
-The Whites sold the house in 1799 to John Thoreau (1754–1801), maternal grandfather of Henry David Thoreau.
-John Thoreau died in 1801, aged 46 or 47, but the property remained the home of his son, John Thoreau (1787–1859), and his wife, Cynthia Dunbar (1787–1872), Henry's parents.
-It became known as the Thoreau House in 1889, when this and the middle building were purchased at auction by John Maynard Keyes (born 1862) and used as a boarding house and a small hotel.
+The eastern section was built in 1716 by Colonel James Minot, grandfather of cabinetmaker Ammi White who lived there.
+The Whites sold the house in 1799 to John Thoreau, maternal grandfather of Henry David Thoreau.
+John died in 1801, but the property remained the home of his son John Jr. (1787–1859) and his wife Cynthia Dunbar (1787–1872).
+It became known as the Thoreau House in 1889, when this and the central building were purchased at auction by John Maynard Keyes and used as a boarding house and a small hotel.

 Main building

-In 1775, during the Revolutionary War, the middle section of the structure stored arms and provisions for the Concord Minutemen.
+In 1775, during the Revolutionary War, the central section of the structure stored arms and provisions for the Concord Minutemen.

 The White House

-The west section was the home of Deacon John White and his wife Esther Kettell.
+The western section was the home of Deacon John White and his wife Esther Kettell.
 White would detain those people who travelled on the adjacent Lowell Road on the Sabbath.

 John Keyes purchased this building in 1897 and combined it with the other two, reopening as The Colonial.